pc-eight-one/codersbox/src/content/articles/threadlocal-spring-boot-guide.md

 ---

-## Request Scoped Caching
+## Request-Scoped Caching

-### The Problem

-You need to cache data for the duration of a request to avoid repeated database queries, but:
-- Spring's `@RequestScope` is complex
-- Don't want to use servlet request attributes
-- Need to work outside web layer

-### The Solution
+Sometimes you call the same method multiple times in a single request.
+Instead of hitting the database each time, cache the result for the request duration.
+ThreadLocal provides a simple solution without Spring's `@RequestScope` complexity.

+**Create a request-scoped cache:**

+The cache is a `Map` stored in ThreadLocal.
+Use `withInitial()` to create an empty map for each thread automatically.

 ```java
 @Component